 Tent camping with the dog sounds like a good idea … until it isn’t.

-Last spring we headed north – not extremely north, just to Pancake Bay Park an hour’s drive from Sault St Marie, Ontario, Canada for a two-day camping trip.
-Pancake Bay has a dog exercise area, several miles of trails and a dog beach.
+Last spring we headed north – not extremely north, just to Pancake Bay Park an hour’s drive from Sault St Marie, Ontario, Canada for a two-day camping trip with my dog.
+Pet-friendly Pancake Bay has a dog exercise area, several miles of trails and a dog beach.
 A dog beach!
 Perfect.

-My dog can stay at the Four Seasons, the Ritz Carlton and The Weston – and enjoy a doggie room service menu at the latter – but he can’t stay in a yurt at any Ontario Provincial Park.
+My dog can stay at the Four Seasons, the Ritz Carlton and The Weston – and enjoy a doggie room service menu at the latter – but he can’t stay in a yurt at many Ontario Provincial Parks.
 We’ve complained about this before (see here).

 Pancake Bay, like anywhere outside, is best experienced with your pup so camping it is and I packed the car with the best intentions.
 I don’t own an RV – I needed a tent, a sleeping bag (affiliate link), bug spray and an air mattress (affiliate link).
 Or at least that’s what it said when I Googled ‘how to camp.’
 I bought the gear, listened to some advice, and headed out determined to experience life outside my comfort zone.
 Or any comfort.